 3. Stimulates the Brain

-Many Oakville senior home care experts recommend seniors keep dogs, as animal care helps stimulate their minds.
+Many Oakville home care experts recommend seniors keep dogs, as animal care helps stimulate their minds.
 Your loved one will need to remember what time the dog needs to eat, take a walk, and more.
 This brain stimulation keeps the mind active and preserves memory.
 Senior pets are quick learners, making it easier for your loved one to teach the dog new tricks and keep diseases such as Alzheimer’s and dementia at bay.

 4. Boosts Physical Health